tadascience/slap/README.md

   }
 )

+# but that's kind of boring, so instead you can use the
-# just use the slap operator, i.e. %!%
+# slap operator %!% to slap away the eror
 summarise(mtcars, mpg = boom()) %!% "ouch"

-# or use the double slap operator for simpler error
+# or the double slap operator %!!% if you don't want to keep the parent error
-# i.e. without keeping the parent error
 summarise(mtcars, mpg = boom()) %!!% "ouch"
 ```